 ML Can Help Us In Predicting What Image Works

-Sandra Matz and her colleagues delved into this problem using machine learning techniques.
+Sandra Matz and her colleagues delved into this problem using machine learning (ML) techniques.
 The idea is that marketers can extract detailed information about images using algorithms.
 They can then compare this information about the image to what we know about the viewer.
 In essence, they want to see what personal characteristics are associated with liking what elements of an image.

 As they wanted to get beyond the obvious — e.g., demographics — they get participants to answer a standard battery of tests that assesses them on five dimensions.
 They use the OCEAN model; openness, conscientiousness, extroversion, agreeableness, and neuroticism.
-These are pretty standard in psychology and pretty much capture what you think they do.
+These are pretty standard in psychology and each measure pretty much tries to capture what you think they do.
 (Looking at this I also found out that people like to argue about the spelling of extraversion versus extroversion.
 I’ve used the version the authors use here — but it feels wrong to me).

 An interesting thing about this approach is the lack of theory.
 We don’t know why neuroticism is associated with liking cat pictures but it is.
 And “[o]penness appeal was positively correlated with the colors blue and black” (Matz et al, 2019, page 378).
 I don’t know why but the idea is to have good prediction and they show the ability to predict what people would like.

 Such a prediction is appealing to marketers but they note that they had access to participants who happily filled out a personality questionnaire.
 They see this being used more practically in a world where we can assess personality from “..digital footprints such as the contents of personal websites” (Matz et al, 2019, page 385/6).
 We aren’t far from that though.